-The SIAMS toolkit is updated every year by the Head teacher, the RE Co-ordinator and the RE/SMSC Governor.
+The SIAMS toolkit is updated every year by the Head teacher, the RE Lead and the RE/SMSC Governor.
 Parental questionnaires are sent home every two years about RE and Collective Worship at St. Mary's.
 These are both prime opportunities to monitor and review the RE provision across the school.
-In addition to this, the role of

-RE in the school is reviewed by the RE/SMSC Governor in pupil conferencing in the Summer Term.
+In addition to this, the role of RE in the school is reviewed by the RE/SMSC Governor in pupil-conferencing in the Summer Term.
 This is then fed back to the Governing body annually.

-Appendix A Religious Education in our EYFS Class
+Appendix A Religious Education with our EYFS Childr